 Take some time to wander through the church’s peaceful gardens of prickly pear and olive groves for broad views of the sea.
-There are more beaches on the western side of the promontory, if you fancy a change of scenery.
-But don’t miss out on Tropea’s delightful pedestrianised old town.
+There are more beaches on the western side of the promontory, if you fancy a change of scenery, and be sure to make time for Tropea’s delightful pedestrianised old town.

 Looking at the wide curve of Scilla’s bay, you wouldn’t know it had such a lurid part in Greek mythology.
-In Homer’s Odyssey, where the village is known as Scylla, it was here that members of the Odysseus’s crew met a tragic end.
+In Homer’s Odyssey, where the village is known as Scylla, it was here that members of Odysseus’ crew met a tragic end.

-Nowadays, it’s a laid-back place that’s partly sheltered by a high promontory.
-At the top you’ll find the sedate Castello Ruffo which is well worth a visit for its panoramic views.
-A long sandy beach is backed by pretty pastel-coloured houses stud a hillside that rises gently towards the upper village.
+Nowadays, it’s a laidback place that’s partly sheltered by a high promontory.
+At the top you’ll find the sedate Castello Ruffo, which is well worth a visit for its panoramic views.
+A long sandy beach is backed by pretty, pastel-coloured houses and stud a hillside that rises gently towards the upper village.